DGTCentaurMods/DGTCentaurMods/README.md

 # DGT Centaur mods

-This project aims to add features to the DGT Centaur electronic chessboard, such as the ability to export your games via PGN files and use the chessboard as an interface for online play (e.g. Lichess)
+This project adds features to the DGT Centaur electronic chessboard, such as the ability to export your games via PGN files and use the chessboard as an interface for online play (e.g. Lichess)

-Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero W with our own software we get a wireless enabled chessboard that can theoretically do practically anything we can imagine.
+Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and using our own software we get a wireless enabled chessboard that can theoretically do practically anything we can imagine.
 We've reversed engineered most of the protocols for for piece detection, lights, sound, and display (although we still occassionally discover the odd new thing).
 Now we can control the board, we're using that to create the software features.

 **A word of caution!**

-**All functionality is based on the fact that the Raspberry Pi Zero inside the board is being replaced with a Raspberry Pi Zero W and this breaks the product warranty.
+**All functionality is based on the fact that the Raspberry Pi Zero inside the board is being replaced with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and this breaks the product warranty.
 Proceed at your own risk!**

 ## Project status

 Currently everything is to be considered a **work in progress**, as there aren't any plug'n'play images to be used and you need to tinker quite a bit with the board.
+We're currently working on a build process to make it easier for devs and end users

 ## Current features